 - Weirdness Magnet: Whenever Ash is around, impossible things (and large-scale destruction) come with him.
 It eventually gets so bad that Officer Jennys have started printing Ketchum Incident reporting slips just so their paperwork can handle all the crazy stuff Ash gets involved in on a shockingly regular basis.
 It even created a Running Gag of making Absols turning tail with his mere presence.

 - Willfully Weak: One of the reasons Ash doesn't use Legendaries in battle (unless they or his opponent specifically request for him to do so) is due to Tobias, who swept his Pokémon with only two Legendaries in the original timeline.
-Ash doesn't want to be the kind of guy who's arrogant enough to deprive his opponents of a proper chance to prove their worth.
+Ash doesn't want to be the kind of guy who's arrogant enough to deprive his opponents of a good battle or a proper chance to prove their worth.
 It's a sentiment that is shared by several of his friends as well.

 - Would Hit a Girl: Had no qualms in punching Annie in the face to take her out.